chriskwan/tutorials/README.md

 # tutorials
-A list of tutorials for learning different things
+A list of tutorials I've used for learning different things

 ## [D3](http://d3js.org/)
 Tutorial | My Code